DIY Fix: Chevy Volt Service High Voltage Charging System | Save $2,000+

 Crucial Diagnostic Steps: TSBs to Mention

-Before you let a shop tear apart your battery pack, ensure they check these specific Technical Service Bulletins (TSBs):
+Before you let a shop take apart your battery pack make sure they look at these Technical Service Bulletins or TSBs:

-- The “Coolant Loop” Check: Sometimes, a low hybrid coolant level or a faulty sensor in the pressurized reservoir triggers this exact warning.
-Always check your fluid levels first.
+You should also do the “Coolant Loop” check.
+A low hybrid coolant level or a bad sensor, in the reservoir can cause this warning.
+So always check your levels first.

 How to Prevent Future Charging Failures